JHHa223/Optflow_code/README.md

 The codes are provided at the directory "U-Net".

-Run the model through the command provided below.
+Run the U-Net model through the command provided below.
 ```shell
 export CUDA_VISIBLE_DEVICES = 0,1,2,3,4,5,6,7
 python main_Optflow.py